gorango/flowcraft/docs/guide/tooling/mermaid.md

 ## Supported Features

-The visualizer correctly represents all of Cascade's core branching and flow control patterns.
+The visualizer correctly represents all of Flowcraft's core branching and flow control patterns.

 ### Conditional Branching